-Figure 184.
-Plan view of SIHP # -7581 (top) and photo of burial location (bottom)
+Figure 185.
+Plan view of SIHP # -7581 (top) and photo of burial location view to the west (bottom)

 Following investigation and documentation, Burial Finds 5 and 6, and SHIP # -7581 were secured by covering them with muslin, clean sand, and a plywood board.
 TE 40D was then backfilled and paved over with asphalt.